Scorpion (roller coaster): Reception and legacy

 Upon opening at the park, Scorpion received generally positive reviews.
 Guests' reaction to the roller coaster was received well, with one group simply stating "it's a thrill."
 A staff writer for The Tampa Times, Dale Wilson, stated that "Scorpion looks scarier than it is," but compared the thrill of the first drop to the gliding action of a bird.
 Though not his favorite, as the layout was "too predictable", Wilson commented that "it'll shake you till your teeth rattle" if not holding onto the ride.
 A writer for the Philadelphia Daily News, Michael Knight, observed that the ride "looks like it might be the ultimate roller-coaster heart stopper."
 Randy Geisler, the former American Coaster Enthusiasts (ACE) president, commented that Scorpion was an intense ride and praised "how much excitement a designer can cram" within the ride's duration.

 As the second roller coaster to open at the park, it was often compared to sister steel roller coaster, Python, with various preferences towards either.
-Python closed during the 2006 season, which made Scorpion the oldest and longest-standing roller coaster at the park.
+At the time of Scorpion's closure, it was the park's oldest and longest-standing roller coaster, as Python had closed during the 2006 season.